bibhishank/profile-website/README.md

 # Build A Digital Resume Using Python & Streamlit

-## Created a profile summary website using Python and Streamlit.
-In this project, You can reuse this code and build your own profile website.
+## Developed a personal summary website utilizing Python and Streamlit, deployed it on an AWS EC2 instance, and linked it to my domain.
+This project's code is reusable, enabling the creation of personalized profile websites.

-Feel free to use this template and adjust it to your needs & linking.
+### Feel free to use this template and adjust it to your needs & linking.

+## The website features projects from my exploration of new technologies, particularly in Generative AI, created with the utilization of the OpenAI API and Google's Bard Gemini API.

 💡 The website design is inspired by [@Sven-Bo](https://github.com/Sven-Bo) 💡
 Find his: